sphantom99/dblab_project/README.md

 # dblab_project
-official repository for the 2020 database course lab project.
+official repository for the 2019-2020 CEID Upatras database course lab project.
 MySQL Database for Newspaper company.

+All rights reserved by the contributors.